Artis Gilmore

-Artis Gilmore (born September 21, 1949) is an American former professional basketball player who played in the American Basketball Association (ABA) and National Basketball Association (NBA).
-Gilmore was inducted into the Naismith Memorial Basketball Hall of Fame on August 12, 2011.
+Artis Gilmore Sr. (born September 21, 1949) is an American former professional basketball player who played in the American Basketball Association (ABA) and National Basketball Association (NBA).
+Gilmore was inducted into the Naismith Memorial Basketball Hall of Fame in 2011.

-A star center during his two collegiate years at Jacksonville University, Gilmore led the Dolphins to the NCAA Division I championship game in 1970, where his team was beaten 80–69 by the UCLA Bruins.
-Gilmore remains the top player in rebounds per game in the history of NCAA Division I basketball.
+A star center in his two years of college basketball at Jacksonville University, Gilmore led the Dolphins to the NCAA Division I championship game in 1970, where his team was beaten 80–69 by the UCLA Bruins.
+Gilmore remains the top player in rebounds per game in Division I history.